Skip to content

 • Portable and reproducible

-• nf-core workflows follow best practices to ensure maximum portability and reproducibility.
-The large community makes the workflows exceptionally well-tested and easy to execute.
+• nf-core pipelines follow best practices to ensure maximum portability and reproducibility.
+The large community makes the pipelines exceptionally well-tested and easy to execute.

 • Cloud-ready

-• nf-core workflows are tested on AWS after every major release.
+• nf-core pipelines are tested on AWS after every major release.
 You can even browse results live on the website and use outputs for your own benchmarking.

 1.1.1.1 The nf-core community